ustall/Test-Application-For-Universities-and-Schools/README.md

 ## Overview

-Simple Test Generator is a basic application developed for a university project.
-It is a straightforward and quickly implemented tool designed to assist in generating and managing tests.
-The application is written in C# using Visual Studio and features a simple user interface.
+Simple Test Application is a basic application developed for a university.
+It is a straightforward and quickly implemented tool designed to assist in generating and taking tests.
+The application is written in C# using Visual Studio and Python for generating tests, and features a simple user interface.

 ## Features